 Prerequisites: Computer Science 112 (which may be taken concurrently) and Engineering 204 or 220, or permission of the instructor.

 Textbook: Edward Ashford Lee and Sanjit Arunkumar Seshia,

 Introduction to Embedded Systems: A Cyber-Physical Systems Approach,

 (a PDF copy is available on the textbook website).

-Required: Students will required to purchase their own Raspberry Pi kit to be specified by the instructor (more information to come).
+Required: Students will required to purchase a custom Raspberry Pi kit which will be provided at a reasonable cost (more information to come).

 Student Learning Objectives: